Speed Racer: The Next Generation

-Speed Racer: The Next Generation is an animated television series based on the classic Japanese Speed Racer franchise, in which the internal events take place decades after those in the 1967 Japanese series.
-It is the fourth television adaptation of the franchise, and is executive produced by Lions Gate Entertainment, Larry Schwarz, and Ken Katsumoto.
+Speed Racer: The Next Generation is an American animated television series based on the classic Japanese Speed Racer franchise, in which the internal events take place decades after those in the 1967 Japanese series.
+It is the fourth television adaptation of the franchise, and is executive produced by Lionsgate Entertainment, Larry Schwarz, and Ken Katsumoto.
 Animation Collective produced the series, while the Flash character animation was handled by the now-defunct Collideascope Studios as their last project.
-It aired on Nicktoons in the United States.
-The last episode of Season 1 features the voice of NASCAR racer Jeff Gordon, who plays Turbo McCalister.
+It aired on Nicktoons from May 2, 2008, to August 25, 2013.
+This series was partly made to promote the live-action film.